Certificate of Advanced Studies (CAS)

 - Bayesian networks

-Core Module 4: Assessing evidence at offence level (Core module)
+Core Module 4: Assessing evidence given offence level propositions (Core module)

 - Multiple offenders